ncarlier/feedpushr/README.md

 ## Outputs

-New articles are sent to an output.
+New articles are sent to outputs.

 An output is declared as a URL.
 The scheme of the URL is the output provider name.
 Other parts of the URL configure the output provider.